mmphego/mmphego.github.io/_posts/2019-10-03-Why-you-need-to-stop-using-Git-Hooks.md

 Now every time you execute `git commit`, `pre-commit` will run the hooks defined above.

-**Note:** `git commit -n` bypasses/disables `pre-commit`hooks, but not advised consider benefits gained vs time.
+**Note:** `git commit -n` bypasses/disables `pre-commit`hooks, This is not advised consider benefits gained vs time.

-Alternatively, one would like to run `pre-commit` manually time to time.
+Alternatively, if one would like to run `pre-commit` manually time to time.
 Running `pre-commit run --all-files` will run all hooks against current changes in your repository or,

 If you wish to execute an individual hooks use `pre-commit run <hook_id>.`